SWEENEY TODD, Broadway 2023

 Groban's Sweeney won't convince everyone (and hasn't).
 But unlike many, I don't think this revival's problems begin, end, or even necessarily have much to do with him.
 In a production that wasn't so woefully misguided in so many other ways, he could probably give us a better-than-good account of the title role.
 Unfortunately, this is the production we have, and if there is a hypothetical performance titanic enough to triumph over this mess of directorial missteps (a very big "if", in any case), Groban's isn't it.
 Even so, setting aside the regrettable context -- which should be somewhat easier with the recording than it is at the Lunt -- I'd call it a respectable attempt, nowhere more so than in "Epiphany".

 The misguided slickness that seems to characterize the rest of this album (at least what we've heard of it so far) seems somewhat less intrusive here; perhaps this song is simply too irreducibly jagged to ever be entirely tamed by overly-polished musical direction or studio engineering.
-It does feel like more of a sprint than the original, though the tempo isn't significantly faster: nine seconds shorter than the OBCR, much of which can be accounted for by the lack of the original applause-killing "unresolved" quiet ending -- which is likewise missing at the Lunt, presumably for reasons too obvious (if wrong-headed) to need explanation.
+It does feel like more of a sprint than the original, though the tempo isn't significantly faster: nine seconds shorter than the OBCR, but most of that can be accounted for by the lack of the original applause-killing "unresolved" quiet ending -- which is likewise missing at the Lunt, presumably for reasons too obvious (if wrong-headed) to need explanation.
 Groban of course gets plenty of applause -- not undeserved, though I still wish they'd use the quiet ending to discourage it, to the extent that that's possible.
 Yet, onstage, his "Epiphany" fails to stop the show in quite the way it ought to, which is essential to any really good ST, and which has nothing to do with (and can survive) applause: it's a feeling of disruption, of overwhelm, of decisively fracturing the show at its halfway point -- and it's missing from this production, though not through any obvious fault of the singer.
 Instead, the song feels just slightly hurried-through, with a businesslike briskness that does come through on this track, more from the orchestra (too smooth, too even-keeled, not loud or ugly enough) than from Groban himself.
 Twenty-six pieces notwithstanding, the original's knock-you-back-in-your-seat "wall of sound" is altogether missing -- from the entire show, but nowhere more conspicuously than in this song, both at the Lunt and on this recording.
 What's frustrating is that the distance between this and a truly world-class "Epiphany" is not huge, and could probably have been bridged by better direction and/or musical direction (and, onstage, better sound design).
 JG isn't there yet, but he's within hailing distance, which is a lot more than can be said for most of his collaborators.

 scenicdesign71